msveshnikov/flutter-steps-autocode/README.md

 -   Implement efficient data synchronization between local storage and cloud.
 -   Implement data compression techniques for efficient storage and transfer.

-## Important Notes

--   Input correct personal information in settings for accurate distance and calorie calculations.
--   Some devices may stop counting steps when the screen is locked due to power-saving features.
--   Step tracking availability may vary on older device versions when the screen is locked.

 # TODO

--   increase sensitivity it count 1 step per 20 (very slow)
--   improve UI
--   add height, weight to settings to calc calories properly
--   save steps history day-to-day to db
--   show barchart graps for today and for month
--   fix dark theme (it always light even after switch)